 My basic point is that social media (like all things in the world) is what you make of it.
 If you follow ‘skinny white girls’ on Instagram they will show up on your news feed.
 Its pretty obvious.
 (Random story: my mom called me horrified after she mistakenly following another Anisha on Instagram, saying “I thought it was you and now she is sending me her pictures every day!
 How can I tell her to stop?”)
 If you follow fantastic travel photographers, they will show up on your feed.
 Sometime a strange photo will show up on your feed which will lead you to a pink lake at the top end of Mexico which will take your breath away.
 Which you will remember and smile about a year later when you are sitting in a dark room in London in the middle of January.

 I never did think myself as the defender of Instagram.
 I am actually not a major user in the sense that I only put pictures on my blog’s account occasionally but I am addicted.
 I check my pictures everyday.
 I love the talent I see on it.
 The amateur photographers who take amazing photos, and are now being paid for their photographs thanks to Instagram and those who have now started their profession as photographers.
 I love discovering new parts of the world knowing I may never see it with my eyes but glad to have seen someone else’s perspective.
 I love seeing photos of people in my favourite spots to see if they love it as much as I did.

 There are lots of things to hate about Instagram and social media but judging people for taking photos on their holiday is something I cannot respect.

 Show us your holiday photos!
-Link your favourite holiday photo in the comments or email or post on our Facebook, Twitter whichever you prefer.
+Link your favorite holiday photo in the comments or email or post on our Facebook, Twitter whichever you prefer.
 We will repost them on our Instagram.
 If you are the no pictures on holiday sort let me know what you like you do and how you enjoy your time away.